top of page

 243 games

-151 wickets @ 20
+151 wickets @ 20, best bowling 5-49

 Grant Davern

-With Tracey never far behind in support, a wonderful servant to the club and the game at large.
+A hard-hitting right-hand batsman and a player who lived everything at one pace — flat out.
+Off the field, Grant was measured, considerate, and grew into a true leader over the years.
+With Tracey never far behind in support, he became a wonderful servant to the club and to the game at large.

 Accolades

-TCL Hall of Fame inductee - 2022
+TCL Hall of Fame Inductee – 2022

 President and long-term committee member